Haydz/haydz.github.io/_posts/2020-05-02-SliceCheatSheet.md

 {% endhighlight %}

-Choosing a value from the Slice can be done with the interger location:
+Choosing a value from the Slice can be done with the integer location:

 {%highlight go linenos %}
 fmt.Println(testSlice[0])